mckinsey/vizro/vizro-core/docs/pages/user-guides/customizing-css.md

     }
     ```

-- **Class selector:** Applies the style to all elements with the specified class.
+- **Class selector:** Targets all elements with the given class for styling.
+All CSS classes must be preceded with a
+`.` symbol.

     ```
     .card {